contrast-zone/fractarchy-ide/README.md

 ![](media/ssh2.png)

+## use cases

+Fractarchy-IDE **is suited** to be used as:

+- static content pages creation platform
+- mind map planner
+- slide show composer
+- text processing toolkit
+- hierarchical data organizer
+- personal knowledge base keeper
+- multi-purpose documentation system
+- ...

+Fractarchy-IDE **is not suited** to be used for:

+- dynamic content pages creation

 ## online test

 Visit [https://contrast-zone.github.io/fractarchy-ide/](https://contrast-zone.github.io/fractarchy-ide/).

-## installing
+## installing on local computer

+1. Make sure you have already installed HTTP server and PHP.
-Download and unzip this package to a local web server folder and open `index.html` in a browser.
+2. Download and unzip this package to an arbitrary local web server folder and open `index.html` in a browser.

 ## use instructions

-Refer to `projects/instructions.sdt` file.
+Refer to `projects/instructions/instructions.sdt` file.

 ## licensing

 This software is released under [conditional Creative Commons Attribution 4.0 International License](LICENSE).
 It is free for limited personal use, but if your plans meet commercial use, please refer to the licence file for details about pricing.

-    // under construction //